energietransitie/twomes-backoffice-configuration/README.md

 This repository contains configuration scripts and instructions for configuring a NeedForHeat Server, comprising of multiple Docker containers hosted on a Linux server, based on the following technologies: [Traefik proxy](https://traefik.io/traefik/), [Portainer](https://www.portainer.io/), [MariaDB](https://mariadb.org/), [CloudBeaver](https://cloudbeaver.io/), [Duplicati](https://www.duplicati.com/), [NeedForHeat Server API](https://github.com/energietransitie/needforheat-server-api) and [JupyterLab](https://jupyter.org/).

-NB: Where you read `energietransitiewindesheim.nl` below, you should subsitute your own domain; where you read `etw` below, you should subsitute your own server abbreviation.
+NB: Where you read `example.com` below, you should subsitute your own domain (we use `energietransitiewindesheim.nl`).

 <!-- omit from toc -->
 ## Table of contents